Slack vs Discord: Everything You Need to Know (2026)

 While Slack’s Free plan is highly limited and insufficient for most users’ needs, running a server on Discord is practically free and comes with all the core features.

+Slack’s Free plan mainly gives you a taste of what it’s like to collaborate in the app.
 No matter the size of your business, you will eventually have to transition to a paid plan.

 That’s because Slack’s Free plan notoriously limits your message history access to the last 90 days and gives you only 5 GB of storage space in total.

-Keep all your messages forever, with Pumble
+Keep messages forever in Pumble

 On the other hand, the free Discord plan allows unlimited access to your message history and unlimited storage per individual user.
 A video call can host up to 25 people, whereas there’s no limit to the number of users on a voice call.